afheisleycook/afheisleycook/README.md

 - 👋 Hi, I’m @afheisleycook
 - 👀 I’m interested in proggramming python and web and diasxpor and microgrid
-- 🌱 I’m currently learning microgrid and python apllications programming to help the ee sector
+- 🌱 I’m currently learning .net and python apllications for web develop
-- 💞️ I’m looking to collaborate on python specific tasks i love microgrids and diaspora developement
+- 💞️ I’m looking to collaborate on .n i love microgrids and diaspora developement
 - 📫 How to reach me aheisleycook@gmail.com
 [main]